mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 #### Importance of Game Design Patterns in Vignette A

-Note: it seems a bit strange to return to Vignette A at this point.
+NOTE: it seems a bit strange to return to Vignette A at this point.
 Can the writing be structured to avoid this disconnect?

 For both participants there is an explicit awareness of game making patterns and concept of the game as a dynamic system.
 Both seem to drive their work on the design and coding mechanics of the game.